 Cycling in the New Forest gives you a chance to truly experience all the great things we have to offer and get close to our amazing nature.
 Ancient woodland, heaths, pretty villages and a 40-mile ‘secret’ coast and cycle-friendly accommodation are just some of the amazing things we have to offer cyclists.
-Plus, here in the New Forest, the real bonus is there are over 140 miles of car-free approved cycle trails.
+Plus, here in the New Forest, the real bonus is there are over 100 miles of car-free cycle trails.

 There are a multitude of options for the cyclist in the New Forest, whether you prefer to ride mountain bikes, hybrid bikes, electric bikes, gravel bikes or road bikes.
 Take a look at the various cycling options available to you below.
-It doesn’t even matter if you don’t have your own bike, there are several places here where you can hire bikes for a day, for longer stays, or for a few hours.
+It doesn’t even matter if you don’t have your own bike, there are several places here where you can hire bikes for a day, for longer stays, or just for a few hours.

 Top 5 cycling routes in the New Forest

-- The Old Railway (9 miles)
+1. The Old Railway (9 miles)

 Follow the ‘Castleman’s Corkscrew’ from Brockenhurst to Burley on this easy/medium ride.
 This ride will take around 2-3 hours, depending on your cycling abilities, and is a great route to explore all of the landscapes and wildlife in the New Forest.

-- Ashurst to Lyndhurst Loop (14 miles)
+3. Ashurst to Lyndhurst Loop (14 miles)

 For a longer adventure, this brilliant looped route in the heart of the New Forest is perfect.
 Taking you past gorgeous open views of the forest, where you will be able to spot our free roaming ponies and cattle and enjoy our lovely flora and fauna.
 Follow wonderful gravel tracks through the forest and along smooth country roads.

-- Looping Lepe and Exbury (9.3 miles)
+4. Looping Lepe and Exbury (9.3 miles)

 Cycle along our coastline on this circular route starting from Lepe Country Park, down forest tracks and bridleways and through some of our lovely, quaint villages in the New Forest.
 This cycling route is great for those looking for a more relaxed ride!

-- Northern Forest Circular (17.8 miles)
+5. Northern Forest Circular (17.8 miles)

 For a bit more of an intense bike ride, take this longer route across the beautiful north of the New Forest, where you’ll be able to see for miles across rolling hills, magical heathland and you may even see some of our free roaming animals along the way.
 If you need a break along the way, you will be riding past some lovely country pubs and cafes.

-Family-friendly cycling routes
+Family friendly cycling routes

-Slightly longer is the Rhinefield Ornamental Woodland route, which is just under 11 miles and is a looped route starting and finishing at Brockenhurst Village centre.
+If you fancy a family cycling challenge then the Rhinefield Ornamental Woodland route is perfect, which is just under 11 miles and is a looped route starting and finishing at Brockenhurst Village centre.
 This route is predominantly off-road with easy-to-ride forest tracks through the gorgeous Ornamental woodland passing stunning scenery and loads of wildlife and nature.
+Bikes can be hired from nearby Cyclexperience, found next to Brockenhurst railway station so you don’t even need to travel to the area by car (you will need to cycle from Cyclexperience to the starting point of this route, which isn't too far).

 Off-road cycling